 We’ve all read those articles about an innovation culture.
 They admonish us to create a space where ideas flow freely and the best ones win.
 They tell us why innovation drives growth and they promise us that our companies can be innovative too.
 But when it comes down to giving businesses actionable tips to implement, most of these articles are barren on details.
 Which, at the end of the day, isn’t good for all that much.
 After all, any company can innovate but not every company does.
 So what separates those who do?

-Recently, we had the pleasure of co-hosting a webinar with Julia Markish, Director of Employee Practice at Medallia, for HR.com.
+Recently, we had the pleasure of co-hosting a webinar with Julia Markish, Director of Employee Practice at Medallia, for HR.com, on how to build a culture of innovation.
 Julia was a great guest and we loved everything she said, but there was something that really struck with us during the course of the webinar: she had real-world experience.
 She had real-world steps to take.
 She wasn’t like those fluffly articles we described in our intro.
 Julia had the receipts.

 Now, we’d like to stress that none of this is to say that culture isn’t important.
 It certainly is.
 Companies with rigid, top-down structures will inherently be less innovative than those where every employee feels valued and where ideas win, not titles.
 But even in those companies where creativity flows freely, they sometimes miss a key component to executing on those innovative ideas.

 By governance, we mean systems that capture, grade, and monitor the life of new ideas, strictures that allow both employees and upper management to view and score concepts, to identify the true game-changers, and to understand the ROI when all is said is done.
 Because it’s one thing to have a good idea.
 It’s a whole other to execute on it.